sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 - **black:** Additional information such as whether the candidate is part of the CSI:FingerID training data.

 This view also includes visualization for the "El Gordo" lipid class annotation functionality.
-Lipid structures are often extremely similar to each other, often only differing in the position of the double bonds.
-These extremely similar structures are often not even differentiable by mass spectrometry at all, which is why the overarching lipid class is shown above the structure candidates.
+Lipid structures are often highly similar, differing only in the position of double bonds.
+These subtle differences can be indistinguishable using mass spectrometry alone, which is why the overarching lipid class is displayed above the structure candidates.

 If the PubChem fallback was activated as part of [Expansive search]({{ "/methods-background/#expansive-search" | relative_url }}), a notification will be displayed below the top ribbon.